An Atom

 Trends across the periodic table:

 • Across a period: EA generally becomes more positive.
-Higher effective nuclear charge pulls the incoming electron tighter.
-Consider this: - Down a group: EA generally becomes less positive.
+Now, higher effective nuclear charge pulls the incoming electron tighter. - Down a group: EA generally becomes less positive.
 The added electron lands in a higher shell, farther from the nucleus, more shielded.

 But there are exceptions.
-Adding an electron forces pairing, which costs exchange energy.
-On top of that, nitrogen's EA is near zero or slightly negative.
 Why?
 Half-filled p-subshell (2p³) is unusually stable.
+That said, adding an electron forces pairing, which costs exchange energy.
+Nitrogen's EA is near zero or slightly negative.
 Oxygen, right next door, has a high positive EA — it wants* that electron to complete a half-filled orbital.

 Fluorine has a lower EA than chlorine.
-Plus, counterintuitive?
+Practically speaking, counterintuitive?
 Fluorine's small size means electron-electron repulsion in the compact 2p orbitals.
 Chlorine's 3p orbitals are more diffuse — less repulsion, more net attraction.

 The Quantum Picture